Migrate advanced hunting queries from Microsoft Defender for Endpoint

 - Are no longer visible in the Defender for Endpoint portal (Microsoft Defender Security Center)

 - Stop being delivered to your SIEM or generate email notifications.
-To work around this change, configure notifications through Microsoft 365 Defender to get the alerts.
-You can use the Microsoft 365 Defender API to receive notifications for customer detection alerts or related incidents.
+To work around this change, configure notifications through Microsoft Defender XDR to get the alerts.
+You can use the Microsoft Defender XDR API to receive notifications for customer detection alerts or related incidents.

 - Won't be suppressed by Microsoft Defender for Endpoint suppression rules.
 To prevent alerts from being generated for certain users, devices, or mailboxes, modify the corresponding queries to exclude those entities explicitly.